-Annual limits on expenditures/funds to be made available for the financial incentive programs in this Plan will be determined by Town Council-who may also adjust rebate amounts in accordance with available funds and Community Strategic Plan objectives.
+Annual limits on expenditures/funds to be made available for the financial incentive programs in this Plan will be determined by Town Council.
 Detailed program implementation policies will also be established by the Town for the programs identified in this Plan.